DistributedCOM 10016 Error: What It Means and How to Handle It

 • Go to Component Services → Computers → My Computer → DCOM Config

-• Find the application matching the APPID, right-click → Properties
+• Find the application that matches the APPID, then right-click → Properties

 • Under the Security tab, edit Launch and Activation Permissions